-If I manage to rank on Google and Bing and get a 2-3% click-through rate I will be more than well satisfied.
+If I manage to rank on Google and Bing and get a 2-3% click-through rate, I will be more than well satisfied.

-Two and a half million looks like a much better bet than only ten or twenty thousand.
+Two and a half million sounds like a much better bet than only ten or twenty thousand.

 All you would need to do is include Taylor Swift in the blog post title.
 Perhaps, How Taylor Swift Uses Clickbait And SEO On Her Blog Sites.

 It can only result in a less than possible short-term gain for a lot of long-term pain.

 Who would bother to link to a blog post that is irrelevant and void of any useful information?

-SEO, relevant keywords and informative content
+SEO, relevant keywords, and informative content